BITES AND BODY POSTURE

 NORMAL POSTURE FORWARD HEAD POSTURE

-However, moving the central bracing platform by means of dental work such as crowns forces us to produce the full bite change at a single appointment, requiring a relatively sudden adaptation by the rest of the postural system, while most postural system corrections occur more gradually.
-If the jaw muscles do not fully adopt the new bracing platform right away, their tendency to brace the mandible in the position of the old central bracing platform can fracture the added artificial tooth material or stress the periodontal support for the teeth bearing them.
+MOVING THE BITE PLATFORM – by also adding tooth structure behind the shift may be preferred when simply extending the bite platform threatens to damage teeth or make them too flat to cut and tear food.
+The bite platform is usually moved together with the surrounding inclines of tooth structure that define a functional range of motion, which has been established by the jaw muscles.
+However, moving the bite platform by means of dental work such as crowns forces the treating dentist to produce the full bite change at a single appointment, requiring a relatively sudden adaptation by the rest of the postural system, while most postural system corrections occur more gradually.
+If the jaw muscles do not fully adopt the new bite platform right away, their tendency to brace the mandible in the old bite platform can fracture the added artificial tooth material or stress the periodontal support for the teeth bearing them.

 FOOTNOTES